-SECONDARY EDUCATION BUSINESS/MARKETING EDUCATION (CLASS A) (6-12)
+SECONDARY EDUCATION, AGRISCIENCE (CLASS A) (6-12)

 Applicants for Master's degree certification programs must be admitted to the School of Graduate Studies and to Teacher Education.
-Admission to Teacher Education requires the applicant to (1) present evidence of having completed a Baccalaureate degree program in a teaching field, (2) present a copy of a Class B professional educator's Certificate ( Regular Masters program), and (3) present transcript(s) showing a Baccalaureate degree grade point average of 2.50 or better (4.00 system).
+Admission to Teacher Education requires the applicant to (1) present evidence of having completed a Baccalaureate degree program in a teaching field, (2) present a copy of a Class B professional educator's Certificate (Regular Master's program), and (3) present transcript(s) showing a Baccalaureate degree grade point average of 2.5 or better (on a 4.00 system).